 Welcome, Graduates!
 Congratulations on making it to the end (or near end) of your degree program.

 Please read the Why the Recital page (link above) before completing these tasks.
 You have 2 tasks; each has its own discussion page, below.
+One task, the Personal and Professional Formation discussion, is for everyone.
+The second task is specific to your degree program.
+If you are receiving the M.Div., do the M.Div task.
+If you are receiving the MAPSC, do the MAPSC task.
 Post your responses by hitting "Reply" beneath the task in each discussion page.
-One task is a small group project (you have been randomly assigned to a group), the other you complete as an individual.
+Responses can be written or a video.
 These tasks are meant to be performed "live and in real time" as much as possible.
 That is to say, we are not expecting additional external research or preparation.
 We want to see what the education you have already completed allows you to do.
-The whole recital should take between 90-120 minutes.
-We will be looking at what you all are able to do well and what you struggle with as an individual and as a group, not assigning grades to particular posts.
+The whole recital should take between 30-60 minutes.
+We will be looking at what you all are able to do well and what you struggle with, not assigning grades to particular posts.
 However, because we do use this data for future curricular revision, it will be helpful if you do your best, so we can see what you have learned.
 Think of this as Iliff's not-so-standardized testing to see how our curriculum is functioning to produce student learning . . . our work as educators is what is being tested through these activities.

 |May 15, 2021||Sat||Personal and Professional Formation||due by 05:59AM|